prototypefund/Digital_Bargeld-docs/core/api-bank.rst

 Taler Bank API
 ==============

-This chapter describe the APIs that banks need to offer to tightly integrate with GNU Taler.
+This chapter describe the APIs that banks need to offer towards Taler wallets to tightly integrate with GNU Taler.

 .. contents:: Table of Contents